handbook

 Uniforms

-Students must wear uniforms that are on the approved uniform lists posted in FACTS Family Portal under Resource Documents or in the links below.
-Students who are in violation of the schools uniform code will receive an administrative referral (Student Behavior Policies).
+Students must wear uniforms that are on the approved uniform lists posted in FACTS Family Portal under Resource Documents, in the app, or using the links below.
+Students who are in violation of the school’s uniform code will receive an administrative referral (Student Behavior Policies).
 Parents are ultimately responsible for making sure the student has the appropriate uniform and wears it to school.
 From time to time there will be special dress days.
-Information regarding appropriate dress for those days will be communicated via email an on the App.
+Information regarding appropriate dress for those days will be communicated via email and on the App.

 Fideles Christian School name and logo, and Fideles Rangers Athletics name and logo may not be reproduced or used on clothing of any type without getting approval and permission from the school.